 One woman thought she was buying Zach’s book for $49.
 Instead, she was signing up for a $99/month newsletter subscription.

 Please, read this one carefully.
 We separated it because it shows how dirty this program truly is.

 This guy lost $35000 on their lifetime membership.
 He enrolled in the program, and suddenly, he was bombarded with offers to upgrade.

 Among them, the offer to sign up for a lifetime subscription.
 Otherwise, he would lose the chance to do it ever again.

 That’s where the catch is.
 You can get your money returned for an annual subscription, but not for a lifetime one.

 After six months, he decided it wasn’t useful at all, and he decided to stop the subscription, but he didn’t read a bunch of that “small print.”

 And that’s when it hit him. $35000 lost, thanks to great writing and dirty marketing tricks, targeting people that don’t know better.

-Even though the Cash for Patriots is legal, it’s not legit and moral at all.
-Their targeted audience is older people, gullible people, or those that are not familiar with various scams circulating all the time.
+Their targeted audience is older, gullible people, or those that are not familiar with various scams circulating the Internet.

 The best way to protect yourself from the situations described here is to do research and read all those small letters underneath.